Skip to footer content

 DevExpress Barcode vs IronBarcode: C# Barcode Library Comparison

 DevExpress is a well-regarded .NET UI toolkit.
-The grid, scheduler, chart, and pivot table controls are genuinely excellent and used by thousands of enterprise teams.
+The grid, scheduler, chart, and pivot table controls are widely used by enterprise teams.
 The barcode support, however, is a different story.
-DevExpress ships a BarCodeControl — a WinForms control and a Blazor DxBarCode tag — that lets you render a barcode onto a form at design time.
-When their support team has been asked about barcode recognition, the answer has been consistent: no reading capability exists, and there are no current plans to add it.
+DevExpress ships a BarCodeControl — a WinForms control and a Blazor DxBarCode tag — that lets you render a barcode onto a form.
+DevExpress support has confirmed that no reading capability exists and there are no current plans to add it.
 If your barcodes live in a background job, a web API, a PDF document, or any environment without a UI form in play, the control does not apply.

 That constraint narrows the DevExpress barcode offering to a specific niche: rendering a barcode visually inside a DevExpress WinForms or Blazor UI.
 For that niche it works fine.
 For anything else — server-side generation, reading from images or PDFs, headless processing in Azure Functions or Docker containers — you need a different tool.